CSE232-MSU/CSE232/syllabus.md

 ### Homework

 A homework assignment will be due every Monday and Thursday at 10 PM.
-Each homework assignment is worth 30 points.
-There will be 18 assignments given, but only the top 15 assignments will count toward your point total (the three lowest-scoring assignments will be dropped).
-Thus, you can earn a total of 450 points from the homework assignments.
+Each homework assignment is worth 20 points.
+There will be 22 assignments given, but only the top 20 assignments will count toward your point total (the two lowest-scoring assignments will be dropped).
+Thus, you can earn a total of 400 points from the homework assignments.

 ### Re-Grades